gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 favor.*

 A hundred heartbeats went by, then another.
 A silver-tipped scaw flitted overhead.
-A striped jay landed on the fence around the goof pen, cocked its head to the side, and flew off again.
+A striped jay landed on the fence around the camels' pen, cocked its head to the side, and flew off again.
 Two more scaws zipped by, swerving to avoid a crow.
 Birds and more birds swirled around like leaves caught in a tiny whirlwind.